divyaJayakody/School-Project/README.md

 # School-Project
-This project implements the client and the api for a school management system.This uses MEAN stack - (MongoDb / Express/Anguar/Node)
+This project implements the client and the api for a school management system.This uses MEAN stack - (MongoDb / Express/Anguar/Node), changes made